Alejandro-44/quickframe/README.md

 ### Building GUIs

-For this tutorial, you are going to make the following GUI:
+For this tutoria, you have to download the file [quickframetutorial.zip](https://github.com/Alejandro-44/quickframe/tree/main/docs/tutorial) and in `/src/main/kotlin/view` create the gile `view.kt`, in this file you are going to build the following GUI:

 ![](/docs/images/tutorialGUI.png)